Heavenly Recordings: 1980s: pre-Heavenly

-1990s & 2000s
+1990s and 2000s

 The first Heavenly release was a 12-inch single by London house act Sly & Lovechild, produced by Andrew Weatherall.
-This was followed by the debut singles from Saint Etienne ("Only Love Can Break Your Heart") and Flowered Up ("It’s On"); both became key tracks in the UK house scene.
+This was followed by the debut singles from Saint Etienne ("Only Love Can Break Your Heart") and Flowered Up ("It's On"); both became key tracks in the UK house scene.

 Next, Heavenly signed Manic Street Preachers and released two singles, "Motown Junk" in January 1991 and "You Love Us" in May 1991.
 The Manics then signed to Columbia Records for their first album.

 Meanwhile, Flowered Up had made one album with London Records but returned to Heavenly in 1992 for their classic 13-minute single, "Weekender."
-Saint Etienne’s debut album, Foxbase Alpha, was shortlisted for the 1992 Mercury Prize.
+Saint Etienne's debut album, Foxbase Alpha, was shortlisted for the 1992 Mercury Prize.

 Over the next few years, Heavenly signed and released records by The Rockingbirds, Flowered Up, Beth Orton, The Hybirds, Monkey Mafia, Dot Allison, Q-Tee and Espiritu.
 Colleague and friend Martin Kelly became a partner in the label, as well as manager of Saint Etienne.
-Beth Orton's first album Trailer Park was nominated for two Brit Awards and for the 1997 Mercury Prize.
+Beth Orton's first album, Trailer Park, was nominated for two Brit Awards and for the 1997 Mercury Prize.
 Orton won a Brit for her second album, Central Reservation, in 2000.

-In 2000 Heavenly signed Doves, as well as 22-20s, Cherry Ghost, Edwyn Collins and Ed Harcourt.
+In 2000, Heavenly signed Doves, as well as 22-20s, Cherry Ghost, Edwyn Collins and Ed Harcourt.
 Doves had four platinum albums in a row: Lost Souls (2000), The Last Broadcast (2002), Some Cities (2005), and Kingdom of Rust (2009).
 The Last Broadcast and Some Cities gave Heavenly its first UK Number 1 albums.

-In 2004 the label signed The Magic Numbers, whose self-titled debut became Heavenly’s bestselling album ever.
+In 2004, the label signed The Magic Numbers, whose self-titled debut became Heavenly's bestselling album ever.
 The album was Mercury-nominated in 2005, and band were nominated for Best British Newcomer at the 2006 Brit Awards.